notAI-tech/fastDeploy/README.md

 ## fastDeploy
+#### easy and performant micro-services for Python Deep Learning inference pipelines

 - Deploy any python inference pipeline with minimal extra code
 - Auto batching of concurrent inputs is enabled out of the box